JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 After thresholding, the neuron mask will be true to the fluorescent signal of the neuron.
 However, at 8X, the fluorescent signal along neurons is not completely continuous due to gaps in antibody labeling.
 To fill these gaps a 3D component connecting algorithm is used.
 We connected gaps of 20 voxels or less, and iterated this process four times.
 This reliably connected disconnected neuron components that were clearly part of a continuous neuron with minimal unwanted connections in our 8X ExLLSM images (Fig. 10D, F, J, L).
 However, different parameters can be used if these do not work well with your data.

-The final steps of the process are to (optionally) convert the pixel shape from diamond to box (doing this will connect some previously disconnected pixels) and to analyze and remove connected components smaller than 2000 pixels (this value can also be changed).
+The final step of the process is to analyze and remove connected components smaller than 2000 pixels (this value can also be changed).
 The result of these steps creates a binary mask of the neuron signal in the imaging volume that can be used to [analyze connectivity](./SynapsePrediction.md).
 All of the steps in this process, from thresholding to size filtering can be run using the Post VVD Neuron Segmentation Processing Workflow.

 **Post VVD Neuron Segmentation Processing Workflow**

 Each of the components of this Workflow are described in detail in [Image Processing](./ImageProcessing.md).
-The Workflow runs thresholding, 3D mask connection, TIFF to N5 conversion, a pixel shape change, a connected components analysis, and a size filter to remove components below a given pixel threshold.
+The Workflow runs thresholding, 3D mask connection, TIFF to N5 conversion, a connected components analysis, and a size filter to remove components below a given pixel threshold.

 Usage: